Endogenous Epistemic Weighting under Heterogeneous Information: Structural Properties of ESCM

+\begin{proof} All claims follow directly from the elementary properties of the three functions on the interval $\left[\frac{s_{\min}}{l_a},1\right]$. \end{proof}

+Propositions~\ref{prop:asymptotic} and~\ref{prop:weights} play different roles.
+Proposition~\ref{prop:asymptotic} relates ESCM score transformations to stylized reliability-based benchmarks under consistent score recovery.
+Proposition~\ref{prop:weights} establishes the boundedness and monotonicity properties needed for the large-sample analysis developed in the next section.

-\begin{remark}[Epistemic Accuracy and Inequality of Influence] By construction, ESCM converts informational heterogeneity into a non-uniform distribution of voting weights.
-Inequality of influence is therefore not imposed \emph{ex ante}, but emerges endogenously as a function of the informational environment and of the mechanism’s design parameters.
+\begin{remark}[Epistemic accuracy and inequality of influence] By construction, ESCM converts informational heterogeneity into heterogeneity of aggregation coefficients.
+This does not by itself normatively justify unequal influence.
+What the mechanism does provide is a way to make that trade-off explicit and measurable.

-Let $w_i$ denote the normalized epistemic weight assigned to participant $i$.
-Standard dispersion indices such as the Herfindahl index \citep{hirschmanNational1980} $H=\sum_i w_i^2$ and the Gini coefficient \citep{giorgiGINI2017} applied to $\{w_i\}$ provide natural and interpretable measures of influence concentration, like similar recent works \citep{cowellMeasuring2011, zhangTracking2021, petroczyVoting2025}.
-Under ESCM, these indices respond systematically to (i) the structure of informational heterogeneity in the population, (ii) the precision of the assessment stage (e.g., $l_a$), and (iii) the degree of compression or smoothing in the weighting rule.

-Epistemic weighting thus concentrates influence precisely where informative signals are statistically revealed, rather than by categorical exclusion or fixed authority.
-Bounding the weight map ensures that this concentration remains limited and that all participants retain non-zero influence.

-From a normative standpoint, ESCM makes the trade-off between epistemic accuracy and equality of influence explicit and adjustable.
-Influence dispersion is not treated as a normative axiom, but as an observable outcome that can be constrained, monitored, and tuned through transparent procedural parameters. \end{remark}

-Together, these structural properties show that ESCM constitutes a flexible, scalable, and epistemically grounded aggregation framework, rather than a single parameter-dependent voting rule.